-A: These days I don’t have much of free time.
-I have a beautiful fiance that keeps me busy but I’m still doing my art quite often so I’m out there taking photos, traveling, shooting film.
+A: These days I don’t have much of free time but I’m still doing my art quite often so I’m out there taking photos, traveling, shooting film.
 I stopped with the music production and DJing for a while.
 I was kind of taking a break from that.
 Well not really a break, more like a hiatus I’d say.
 I do plan on coming back and making some more tunes.
 I also have a martial arts school in Tempe, AZ.
 I’m there 3 days a week so I think in my spare time I try to sleep.

 I was one of those dot.com kids when I was 19 and I was working for an aerospace engineering company doing network security and systems stuff.
 I knew hardware and software really well.
 I almost dropped out of school because I was doing so well but I stuck it out.
 One thing I did notice is that my classes felt really boring and I was bored in the computer science classes that I was taking.
 I didn’t see how they apply to real life and for me that was really frustrating.
 So I started looking at other majors and then I decided to take a Chicano studies course.
 I was like whoah, this is really cool, I like it.
 I used to comments like “is it going to teach you how to be Chicano or something?” and I would just laugh.
 It was cool to me because in school they don’t teach you our history and they don’t teach you these important people, these things, and events that happened that helped shaped how current day society is especially in the Southwest.
 They don’t go over that and they teach you the white man’s history or the “American” history.
 But this is American history too and we are American also so I got really into it.
 Then I got into the film studies and eventually I ended up combining the two together in addition to my music interests.
 I always played instruments growing up.
 I played the violin, the guitar, so I got into the traditional Mexican music and then into the electronic music and then the fusion.
 I had some really good teachers for that.
 As far as my art goes, a lot of it is shaped by my education and my interest in my own culture that I love and I’m proud of.
 Lowriding is part of my culture and it’s something that I was around at a young age.
 That’s kind of what sparked my interest.